red6/dmn-check/README.md

 | > 5              | integer |
 | > true           | ✘       |

+Of course the type declaration is validated as well.

 ### Correct use of Enumerations

 Decision-making often involves a fixed set of values (e.g. a list of supported currencies) and therefore those values are used in DMN